-When you come to your Instagram strategy, you’ll need to have an idea of what kind of posts are effective for your brand.
-As always, the types of posts you use are highly related to your goals: brand awareness, engagement or conversion.
+When you come to your Instagram strategy, you’ll need to know what kind of posts are adequate for your brand.
+As always, the types of posts you use are highly related to your goals: brand awareness, engagement, or conversion.
 Listed below are some post types that will better inform your strategy.

-- Behind-the-Scenes Posts: Show photos or videos of your staff working hard for an upcoming release.
-This type of posting works well for brands that have an emphasis on public service, social change, and humanitarian issues.
-Well established brands that have interesting behind the scenes stories stand to benefit as well.
-Make sure your posts are interesting and emotive!
+Show photos or videos of your staff working hard for an upcoming release.
+This type of posting works well for brands that emphasize public service, social change, and humanitarian issues.
+Well-established brands with interesting behind-the-scenes stories also stand to benefit.
+Make sure your posts are engaging and emotive!

-- Educational Posts: Educational posts work for almost every brand.
+Educational posts work for almost every brand.
 Think about how you consume content online.
 Either you want to be entertained or informed.
-Educational posts fall under the umbrella of content meant to inform.
-You will also receive bonus points for being creative and doing both an educational and informative post.
-If you having trouble coming up with ideas, just give tips and tricks relevant to your industry on how to do or make something.
+Academic posts fall under the umbrella of content meant to inform.
+You will also receive bonus points for being creative and doing an educational and informative post.
+If you have trouble coming up with ideas, give tips and tricks relevant to your industry on doing or making something.

-- Influencer Posts: Find a well-known public figure to promote your products and/or services and post photos of them doing so.
+Find a well-known public figure to promote your products and services and post photos of them doing so.
 Usually the best influencers in your industry with upwards of 100,000+ followers and a solid engagement rate.
 Since you dont have access to the background data of a potential influencer’s account, use the formula ((Likes + Comments)/Total Followers)*100 to evaluate engagement rates of potential influencers.

-- Motivational Posts: Who doesn’t like to be inspired?
-The largest difference in between Facebook and Instagram is Facebook gained a reputation for negative news, pandering posts, and epic comment wars while Instagram played the part of the darling platform that showed you pretty pictures, half of which inspired you to be the amazing person you are.
+Who doesn’t like to be inspired?
+The most significant difference between Facebook and Instagram is that Facebook gained a reputation for negative news, pandering posts, and epic comment wars, while Instagram played the part of the darling platform that showed you pretty pictures, half of which inspired you to be the fantastic person you are.
 Who are you to buck the trend?
-Consider something like a “Motivation Monday” series or post motivational quotes from time-to-time.
+Consider something like a “Motivation Monday” series or post motivational quotes from time to time.

-- User-Generated Content: This is where your branded hashtag comes in handy.
-Post content of your fans or followers using your products and/or services.
-This type of content speaks volumes, since its a more dynamic testimonial to your brand’s products or services.
+This is where your branded hashtag comes in handy.
+Post content of your fans or followers using your products and services.
+This type of content speaks volumes since it’s a more dynamic testimonial to your brand’s products or services.

-- Trending Topics and News: Mother’s Day, Election Day, Earth Day, Nurses Day are some of a few days that have significance for your followers.
-Local events (including your own events) work great as material for your posts.
+Mother’s Day, Election Day, Earth Day, Nurses Day are some of the few days that have significance for your followers.
+Local events (including your events) work great as material for your posts.

-Don’t hesitate to use any of these types of posts mixing and matching as you go.
-There are most definitely more post types, but the posts listed Hopefully, you have a few ideas to get you started.
+Don’t hesitate to use any of these post mixing and matching types as you go.
+There are more post types, but the posts listed, Hopefully, you have a few ideas to get you started.